2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 If a concurrency error occurs don't keep trying to deploy in that acocunt.
+Show the comand to run then skip to the next account after the user chooses to continue.

+🟢 After waiting a bit and doing other things deploy lambda after concurrrency quota request.
+Nope.
+I have no idea how long to wait.

 🟢 Removing all the widgets I don't want to run every time I open my account as I log into new accounts.

 🟢 On that note, because I cannot define the password when I create a new account and I can't do something liek use and existing RAM shared admin MFA or something I have to log into each acocunt in the OU and go through the password reset step.
 Yes I know I can disable the root admin but that's a pain.
 I do not create users in every account.
 I creat them in one IAM acocunt.
 To get to the other account  have to log into the IAM account and use the user I created to asume a role to get to an account and my users don't have all powerful privildges.
 I like to have the option still to get in as root.
 Yes I know you cna diable root everywhere.
 I know.
 But assuming a role is painful sometimes compred to just logging in.
 I may revisit the whole lock down the root account thing later when my scripts are 100% relaible.
 But I stll think I'd like to set hte MFA on them in case I need to undo that access and get in with the admin befoer I lock them down.
 IDK need to look at it.
 Just let me set a passord when I create teh acocunt.